os-js/manual.os-js.org/src/v3/tutorial/window/README.md

 * `minDimension: object` - Minimum dimension object with `width/height`
 * `maxDimension: object` - Maximum dimension object with `width/height`
 * `visibility: string` - Set to `restricted` to hide from the panels, etc.
+* `clamp: boolean` - Clamps window position to the viewport if it overflows (default)

 Example: